Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/lenses/_index.md

 - Does the venue have special properties that'll influence the game?:
 	- The player will likely have privacy, which will synergize with the absolute requirement of dedicated focus and attention.
 The inverse is true, however, and would make having real-life spectators difficult, but that shouldn't affect most people obviously.
 ## 4 Surprise
+- What will surprise players when the play the game?
+	- Some of the stuff I imagine the player would be surprised about will be on the store page / marketing and players will know about it before hand.
+So instead I'd say the the simple elegance of the player's gun.
+They'll be stuck with it for the game and I believe they'll be surprised with all the things you can do it with just the muzzle-switching mechanic
 ## 5 Fun
+- What parts of the game are fun?
+	- The high-risk/high-reward game loop.
+Players will always be under immediate threat of dying and needing to restart.
+There will be some fun synergy of keeping the enemies under control and focusing damage on the Catalyst.
+- What parts need to be more fun?
+	- The "busy-work" of returning to the later levels after dying.
+Players losing 10+ minutes of progress is not ok.
+I still want that to happen but I need to find some way of making the process of getting there more fun even if the player is frustrated
 ## 6 Curiosity
+- What questions are put into the player's mind?:
+	- The idea of reaching the bottom surely.
+It'll be difficult and players will have to work for it.
+But, universally every player will wonder about what's coming up next and what'll happen when they reach there.
+	- The gun will change dramatically between upgrades, the player will like feeling more powerful and each upgrade they acquire will uniquely make them more so.
+They'll wonder what's next and the final upgrade on Level 9 should blow their minds.
 ## 7 Endogenous Value
 ## 8 Problem Solving
 ## 9 Elemental Tetrad